Cleaning Brewing Equipment & Kegs (OxiClean "Baby" or "Free" oxygen based cleaner)

 Whenever a quick cleaning is required we prefer to use OxiClean liquid in spray bottle as it's more convenient than the powder.
 If a long soak is required (such as with kegs or when doing a deep clean of the hot side equipment) the powder works fine and costs less.

-When the brew day is done a few squirts of OxiClean liquid together with a wipe down with a blue non-scratch scrub sponge and hot water rinse is all we use to clean the Mash/Lauter Tun and Boil Kettle.
+When the brew day is done a few squirts of OxiClean liquid together with a wipe down with a blue non-scratch scrub sponge and hot water rinse is used to clean the Mash/Lauter Tun and Boil Kettle.
+To clean the Boil Kettle heating element a narrow bottle brush is passed in and around the heating element rods.
 The Hot Liquor Tank does not need cleaning as it only ever has water in it.
 To clean the hoses, pumps, and chiller we run hot water infused with OxiClean through them followed by a hot water rinse.
 Nothing needs to be disassembled as this is the hot side of the brewing process where everything will be boiled anyway.

 About once a year we like to do a thorough cleaning of this hot side brewing equipment by heating up and dissolving a scoop or two of OxiClean powder in the Boil Kettle and recirculating through all the hoses, pumps, and chiller for an hour or two at 170F to get off any build-up.
 No scrubbing required and nothing needs to be disassembled first.
 Everything is then rinsed with water.
 The long soak with OxiClean always returns everything to looking shiny and new (see pictures below).